t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 functionality.
 Therefore the device can be removed and re-commissioned to be used in a different network under a different owner by starting the lifecycle over again.  {{fig1}} shows the generic lifecycle of a thing.
-This generic lifecycle is also applicable for IoT scenarios other than BAC systems.
+This generic lifecycle is also applicable for various IoT scenarios other than BAC systems.

-At present, BAC systems use legacy building control standards such as BACNet
-{{BACNET}} or DALI {{DALI}} with independent networks for each subsystem (HVAC, lighting, etc.).
-However, this separation of functionality adds further complexity and costs to the configuration and maintenance of the different networks within the same building.
-As a result, more recent building control networks employ IP-based standards allowing seamless control over the various nodes with a single management system.
+More recently building control networks employ IP-based standards allowing seamless control over the various nodes with a single management system.
 While allowing for easier integration, this shift towards IP-based standards results in new requirements regarding